-Am Tikvah Religious School for Children
+The Am Tikvah School

-Congregation Am Tikvah (translated from Hebrew as, community of the people of hope) prioritize programming and education for youth and families as a way of looking toward the future.
+Congregation Am Tikvah (translated from Hebrew as community of the people of hope) prioritizes programming and education for youth and families as a way of looking toward the future.
 Our teaching philosophy aims for children to get age-appropriate notions of how the lessons of our ancestors play a part in our daily lives.
 Children learn Hebrew and how to participate in services.
 We teach students to become proficient in traditional Shabbat and holiday prayers, while also learning Torah stories, Jewish concepts, songs, and holiday observance.
 Our wonderful teachers convey these lessons through experiential activities, crafts, and targeted lessons.

 Our Staff